 “When the law has deviated from common sense and become an evil tool used for the robbery of others, do you obey it?”
 John Kaminski, researcher

 So is the terrible state of affairs and of the planet in which we find ourselves living, simply the consequence of human nature as we are always led to believe?
 We are constantly fed the tired old line of ‘…well, its human nature to behave this way, nothing can ever change that’.
-The Elite cabal that rules our every moment are themselves clinical psychopaths, as discussed in a previous section.
+The Elite cabal that rules our every moment are themselves clinical psychopaths.
 They exhibit every psychopathic trait known to man and indeed it is only by being psychopathic that they can possibly perpetuate this most unnatural state in which we all live.
 Psychopaths have no conscience; feel no remorse for their actions and no empathy for their fellow beings.
 They are ultra-manipulative and habitually lie whilst convincing themselves that they are in the right at all times.
 In short, for a psychopath, the end always justifies the means, no exceptions.

 Now please think about your family, your neighbours, your friends and indeed most people that you know.
 Think about those people from other cultures or countries that you may have briefly met whilst travelling through life.
 What is your overall impression of 90% of the people with whom you come into contact and socialise?
 Although none of them may be perfect, are they not for the most part, decent, honest, caring, compassionate people who share other’s joys and sadnesses alike?
 Would they not offer their help to you in a crisis, and vice versa?
 What about the so-called foreigners and immigrants who live in this country and with whom you may have occasionally had cause to interact?
 Are they the monsters that our wholly-engendered prejudices are induced to paint them to be or would you say that deep down we are all really the same?